Research Projects

 Supervisor: Dr. Md Abdur Razzaque, University of Dhaka

-We developed a dynamic distributed clustering model to minimize energy consumption and data collection time in the directional sensor network(DSN) by minimizing the active directional sensor nodes.
-Our clustering approach is showed effective performance to increase the network lifetime in DSN.
+We developed a dynamic distributed clustering model that minimizes energy consumption and data collection time in directional sensor networks (DSNs) by reducing the number of active directional sensor nodes.
+The approach effectively increased network lifetime in DSNs.

-Outcome: EURASIP JWCN 2015,IEEE APWiMob 2014
+Outcome: EURASIP JWCN 2015, IEEE APWiMob 2014

 • Developer Question Answering and Repository Mining